wp-plugins/peepso-core/readme.txt

 * Impr Friends, users search improvements.
 * Fix Notification popovers displaying too high in submenus.
 * Fix Widgets not initializing properly for all licensing scenarios.
-* Fix Profile on toolbar doesn"t show submenus when in /friends or /photos or /videos views.
+* Fix Profile on toolbar doesn't show submenus when in /friends or /photos or /videos views.

 = 1.0.1 =
 * Fix Issues with WordPress mobile app login when PeepSo is activated